← Back to research

 Bottom Line

-Hyperspace AGI is the most ambitious entry in the autoresearch category — a distributed, multi-domain, multi-agent research system running on a 2M-node P2P network.
+Hyperspace AGI remains the most ambitious entry in the autoresearch category — a distributed, multi-domain, multi-agent research system running on a 2M-node P2P network.
 Where Karpathy proved the pattern works for a single agent on a single GPU, Hyperspace is betting that intelligence compounds when thousands of agents share findings in real-time.
+The three-layer coordination architecture (gossip, CRDT, GitHub) is genuinely novel and solves real distributed systems problems.

 Research by Ry Walker Research